sunnymakespromises/react-sunny/README.md

-# react-sunny
+# :butterfly::sunny: react-sunny :sunny::hatched_chick:
-React Sunny is a group of components that I re-use in my websites to write more compact code.
+React Sunny is just a group of useful components that I re-use in my websites.
+It includes the components [Container](#container), [Text](#text), [Dropdown](#dropdown), and [Responsive](#responsive).
+It may not be the most useful to anybody else but I like it :blush: I really just wanted to see if I could successfully finish a project with proper documentation and publish it to the npm registry :eyes:

 ## Installation
 ### 1. Install the package with **npm**.